 One of the best things about summer is that it’s ideal for so many water activities.
-The warm, sunny weather along with the calm blue waters on the beach or at the lake are practically an invitation to take a boat out sailing, fishing, or for a relaxing cruise.
+The warm, sunny weather along with the calm blue waters on the beach or at the lake is practically an invitation to take a boat out sailing, fishing, or for a relaxing cruise.
 This sort of practice has become a summer tradition among many families, so a lot of them opt to purchase a boat for their own personal use.

 However, summer vacations also come to an end.
 After about three glorious months of sun and sail, the leaves turn brown, and the temperature drops, signaling an end to the summer season.
 This also means that your boat needs to be put away for storage.